Mentoring Entrepreneurs: 5 Types Of Mentors For Entrepreneurial SuccessBusiness transformation

 - Lifelong friends - Talking to friends will keep entrepreneurs grounded and help them slow down.
 The reason is that friends teach about doing what you love and living the desired life.

 - Critical colleague - When entrepreneurs reconnect with a crucial colleague, it can give entrepreneurs the push they desire.
 They also get to explain their side of things to the colleague and receive constructive feedback.

 - Fellow-entrepreneur - Finding a fellow entrepreneur as a buddy to confide with will help entrepreneurs push each other, analyze each other's jobs, moves, and decisions.
 The buddy system is also helpful in passing leads and ideas to each other.

 - The fourth group of people entrepreneurs can meet are those with skills, unlike theirs.
 This association could result in life-long learning critical to career longevity.
 It could be a humbling experience to determine how much coding or financial knowledge one may not have had.

 - Meeting a friend who feeds a start-up soul is encouraging.
 They can reassure entrepreneurs that building enterprises are what they are born to do.
 They may give negative feedback when a product or a service is not up to the mark; however, they will celebrate every milestone or achievement.

-Although finding a mentor doesn’t guarantee overnight success, it presents entrepreneurs with a better chance of surviving a rough journey.
+Although finding a mentor doesn't guarantee overnight success, it gives entrepreneurs a better chance of surviving a rough journey.
 For more information and advice in finding the right mentor for you, contact Mentorcloud.